SamhammerAG/Samhammer.Validation/README.md

 ﻿# Description
-- define model to validate
+- load model to validate
 - add multiple rules
 - execute validation
 - use the validation result